sib-swiss/advanced-statistics/docs/day4.md

 The goal is to fit models ranging from linear to a degree-5 polynomial and seek to determine the simplest model which is sufficient to explain the relationship between wage and age.

 First, we perform a linear regression, and we have a look at the summary of the fit.
 How do you write this ?
+???
+Hint
+Use anova() to perform an F-test to compare nested models.
 ??? done "Answer"
     ```r
-    # Hint: Use anova() to perform an F-test to compare nested       models.

     fit1 <- lm(wage ~ age, data=Wage)
     summary(fit1)
     ```